Skip to main content

 (await c('11 11 1 - + 4 * 2 /')).instance.exports['']()

-We did this to save us the bytes needed to specify the export name but also to save an extra byte because with the length of the export name being 0 we can use the sparse array trick to leave that spot in the array empty.
+We did this to save us the bytes needed to specify the export name, but also to save an extra byte/character in the code because with the length of the export name being 0 we can use the sparse array syntax to leave an empty spot in the WebAssembly module array.

-To revert this trick we are going to name the exported function as a, which in ASCII is the byte 97.
+To revert this trick we are going to name the exported function as a, which in UTF-8 is the byte 97:

 const OP_TO_BYTECODE = {